openquantumhardware/qick/README.md

 Documentation
 -------------

-The documentation for QICK is available at: https://qick-docs.readthedocs.io/
+The API documentation for QICK is available at: https://qick-docs.readthedocs.io/

+The [demo notebooks](qick_demos) are intended as a tutorial.
+The first demos explain important features of the QICK system and walk you through how to write working QICK programs.
+The later demos provide examples of useful measurements you might make with the QICK.
+We recommend that new users read and understand all of the demos.

 Updates
 -------